 Mobile networks produce a huge amount of spatiotemporal data.
 The data consists of counters and performance indicators of base stations and quality information of calls.
-Furthermore, the KPIs can be combined with a cost function, these providing a high level view of the network performance.
-The scope of this section is to demonstrate possible ways to perform the analysis and performance visualisation of a network.
-This section demonstrates how a Performance Spectrum (PS) can be utilised in visualising the network status, finding a "performance point" for a cell and furthermore in the capacity and quality of service analysis and optimisation process of a network.
+Furthermore, the KPIs can be combined into a cost function, providing a high level view of the network performance.
+The scope of this section is to demonstrate possible ways to perform the analysis and performance visualization of a network.
+This section demonstrates how a Performance Spectrum (PS) can be utilized in visualizing the network status, finding a "performance point" for a cell and furthermore in the capacity and quality of service analysis and optimization process of a network.
 The core of PS is to further process the information provided by a clustering method to such a format that one could fast and effectively conclude the performance and status of the RAN QoS.